ivancristina/HowToBuild/README.md

 If you want to repo sync RR
 > repo init -u https://github.com/ResurrectionRemix/platform_manifest.git -b nougat

-Instead, for clean LienageOS
+Instead, for clean LineageOS
 > repo init -u git://github.com/LineageOS/android.git -b cm-14.1

 After this, you have to repo sync, with the command
-> repo sync
+> repo sync -f --force-sync --no-clone-bundle

 It will take some hours, it depends by your connection speed.
 When it will finish, repo sync again (just for being sure).